mohammadIbrahim97/astrometry.net/tools/README.md

 `<DOWNSAMPLE-DEGREE>`, `<SCALE-LOW>`, `<SCALE-HIGH>` and `<CPULIMIT>` are passed as the `--downsample`, `--scale-low`, `--scale-high` and `--cpulimit` arguments of `solve-field`, respectively.
+The scale parameters are passed as arcseconds per pixel.

 Per file, it gathers the following statistics:
 - `solved`: Whether the file has been solved